"

 By the end of this chapter, you will be able to…

-- Identify the three basic psychological needs that are the core principles of Self-determination Theory (SDT).
+• Describe the three basic psychological needs—autonomy, competence, and relatedness—that are part of Self-Determination Theory (SDT).

 Introduction to Self-determination Theory